 Early Origins of the Aylwin family

 The surname Aylwin was first found in Devon where they held a family seat as Lords of the manor of Alwinetone, later called Alwington.
 In the Domesday Book Survey of 1086 A.D. this village containing 120 sheep and houses was held by Hamelin from the Count of Mortain, from which the Alwins are conjecturally descended.

 One of the first records of the family was Henry Fitz Ailwyn, Lord Mayor of London (1189-1211.)

 Early History of the Aylwin family

-Another 218 words (16 lines of text) covering the years 1130, 1175, 1499, and 1564 are included under the topic Early Aylwin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aylwin research.
+Another 102 words (7 lines of text) covering the years 1130, 1175, 1564 and 1499 are included under the topic Early Aylwin History in all our PDF Extended History products and printed products wherever possible.

 Aylwin Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Alwin, Alwyn, Elwyn, Elwyn, Elvin, Elvins, Elvyn, Alvin, Allwin, Allwyn, Ellwyn, Ellwin and many more.